sveinbjornt/iceaddr/README.md

 ### Look up Icelandic street addresses, postcodes and placenames

-Python 3.* module to look up and get information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
-The underlying data is taken from the following sources:
+`iceaddr` is a Python 3.x package to look up and get information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
+The underlying data is assembled from the following sources:

 * [Staðfangaskrá](https://opingogn.is/dataset/stadfangaskra), the official Icelandic address registry maintained by [Registers Iceland](https://www.skra.is) ([CC-BY](http://opendefinition.org/licenses/cc-by/))
 * [IS 50V Örnefni](https://opingogn.is/dataset/is-50v-ornefni-isn93) from the [National Land Survey of Iceland](https://www.lmi.is)